Superrehtard/old_diaspora_wiki/Git-Workflow.md

 ## <a name='wiki-gitrebase1'></a> What's git-rebase?

-Using `git-rebase` helps create clean commit trees and makes keeping your code up-to-date with the current state of the upstream master easy.
+Using `git-rebase` helps create clean commit trees and makes keeping your code up-to-date with the current state of upstream easy.
 Here's how it works.

 Let's say you're working on Issue #212 a new plugin in your own branch and you start with something like this:

 ```
           1---2---3 #212-my-new-plugin
          /
-    A---B #master
+    A---B #develop
 ```

 You keep coding for a few days and then pull the latest upstream stuff and you end up like this: